elevin72/sudoku/README.md

 Solves sudoku puzzle.
 This project was done 100% independently, without looking at any other code.

-The latest version solves any puzzle, but with a decent delay for harder puzzles (5-7 seconds).
-There are definitely ways to get this delay much smaller.
+The latest version solves any puzzle, with no noticable delay

 ## Complexity